Skip to content

 Each failure mode includes the symptom (how you detect it), the root cause (why it happens), and the mitigation (how to fix it).

-Root cause: Tasks selected for agents are easy-to-automate busywork rather than genuine bottlenecks.
+Tasks selected for agents are easy-to-automate busywork rather than genuine bottlenecks.
 The team optimizes for agent-friendly tasks rather than high-impact tasks.

-• Tie every agent workflow to a measurable delivery KPI (lead time, cycle time, deployment frequency)
+• Tie every agent workflow to a measurable delivery KPI

-• Review the task selection criteria quarterly — are we automating the right things?
+• Review task selection criteria quarterly

 • Enforce smaller PR scope (one concern per PR, bounded by task template)